XJTU-WXY/DrugGENIUS/README.md

 This project aims to provide an all-in-one, cross-platform, and efficient framework for sequence-based ligand design, streamlining the complex process into a series of simple and user-friendly steps—such as ligand molecule generation, property evaluation, filtering, novelty checking, and docking.

-Currently, the project includes an optimized implementation of the DrugGPT model.
+Currently, the project includes an optimized implementation of the [DrugGPT](https://github.com/LIYUESEN/druggpt) model.
 By decoupling the generation and post-processing stages and eliminating the inefficient single-threaded design of the original version, the generation speed has been improved by 7–10×.
 Additionally, the framework introduces a set of practical tools for molecule filtering based on physicochemical properties.
+An efficient implementation of the sequence-based affinity prediction model [transformerCPI2.0](https://github.com/lifanchen-simm/transformerCPI2.0) is also included to efficiently and accurately predict affinity.
 Support for more models is planned in future updates.

 ## 📥 Deployment
 ### Clone